-There is hardly a person in the world who is not affected by COVID-19 pandemic, either physically or psychologically or socioeconomically.
-Initially called Novel corona virus, later it was popularly called COVID19 virus & now it is officially named SARS COV-2 (Severe Acute respiratory syndrome corona virus-2).
-[1]
+Almost, everyone in the world is affected by COVID19 pandemic, either physically or psychologically or socioeconomically.
+Initially called Novel corona virus, later it was popularly called COVID19 virus & now it is officially named SARS COV-2 (Severe Acute respiratory syndrome corona virus-2).[1]

-Corona virus is basically a RNA virus causing influenza like symptoms in most of the cases, with varying severity from mild in most cases to severe with rapidly dipping oxygen saturation

-&permanent changes in lungs.
+Corona virus is basically a RNA virus causing influenza like symptoms in most of the cases, with varying severity from mild in most cases to severe with rapidly dipping oxygen saturation &permanent changes in lungs.
 Severe cases often lead to multi organ failure & subsequent death.
 Thus, the fear and psychosis associated with it is very much, often leading to irritability & depression.[2]

-Covid was first reported from Wuhan institute of Virology in China on 31st December 2019.[4]
-The infection is supposed to be transmitted by bats &similar mammals.
-However, questions about leakage of virus from Wuhan laboratory, accidently and knowingly, have been raised.
-WHO has also sent a group of scientists to unearthen the origin of this dreaded virus & they could not find any clinching evidence to suggest human instigated leakage of the virus, they have not completely ruled out such a possibility, if any.
-[5]
+Covid was first reported from Wuhan institute of Virology in China on 31st December 2019.[3]
+The infection is supposed to be transmitted by bats & similar mammals.
+However, questions leakage of virus from Wuhan laboratory, accidentally and knowingly, have been raised.
+WHO has also sent a group of scientists to unearth the origin of this dreaded virus & they could not find any clinching evidence to suggest human instigated leakage of the virus, though they have not completely ruled out such a possibility, if any.[4]

-In India the virus started spreading in March 2020 through air, though the first case was detected on 30th January 2020.[6]
-Thus the central government announced preparatory JANTA CURFEW on 22nd March 2020, followed by pan India lockdown from night of 24th March 2020.[7]
+In India the virus started spreading in March 2020 through air, though the first case was detected on 30th January 2020.[5]
+Thus the central government announced preparatory JANTA CURFEW on 22nd March 2020, followed by pan India lockdown from night of 24th March 2020.[6]
 Lockdown means all residents were asked to remain indoors except the persons dealing with essential services.
 The idea was to break the chain of transmission.
-However, besides its desirous effect, lockdown also led to unprecedented exodus of labourers & migrants from states of their jobs to their homes.
-This caused great physical and mental turmoil with insurmountable financial hardships.
+However, besides its desirous lockdown also led to unprecedented exodus of labourers & migrants from states of their jobs to their homes.
+This caused great physical and mental turmoil insurmountable financial hardships.
 The lockdown was extended phase wise as cases soared all over India followed by unlocks in which restrictions were gradually eased.
-Nationwide lockdown was imposed in four phases from 25th march 2020 to 31st may 2020.
-Unlock commenced from 1st June 2020 in phases.
-[8]
+Nationwide lockdown was imposed in four phases from 25th march 2020 to 31st May 2020.
+Unlock commenced from 1st June 2020 in phases.[7]

-The peak of cases in first wave was in the unlock 4 period, that is during mid September 2020 & after that the cases steadily dropped till March 2021when the so called 2nd wave started.
-So, the stressful conditions of all persons during lockdown & early unlock phases due to various physical, mental, & socioeconomic challenges, reportedly led to increase in Depression & suicides among the victims & other trapped in prolonged lockdown.
-There was two prolonged problem, Covid scare while going out & lockdown blues when confined to your house.
-Plummeting income & frequent skirmishes among family members compounded the problem.
+The peak of cases in first wave was till September 2020 with more severe cases till June after which unlock commenced.
+Then, the cases steadily dropped till march 2021 when the so called 2nd wave started.
+So, the stressful conditions of all persons during lockdown & early unlock phases due physical, various mental. socioeconomic challenges, reportedly led to increase in Depression & suicides among the victims & other trapped in prolonged There was two prolonged lockdown. problem, Covid scare while going out & lockdown blues when confined to your house.
+Plummeting income & frequent among family skirmishes compounded the problem.
 These factors led to increase in depressive features in people, often leading to suicide or attempt to suicide.
-As the cases gradually went down after September, the stress also became lesser till the advent of the dreaded second wave from roughly from march 2021 onwards.[9]
+As the cases gradually went down after September, the stress also became lesser till the advent of the dreaded second wave from roughly from march 2021 onwards.[8]
+From March 2021 onwards the dreaded second wave started which took the world unawares.
+No one expected such & there was gross underpreparedness in Oxygen supply, Hospital beds, medicines & Vaccination.
+This, together with, rapid mutant strains led to significant upsurge in morality, as well as morbidity, till June 2021 after which the decline in cases & enhanced vaccination started.